semaphoreP/codeastro/Day0/INSTALL.md

 You may get some warnings, but you should see 0 errors and a secret code at the end of the output.
 We will ask you for the secret code to check your python installation is all working.

-If you run into any issues, [contact us](mailto:sblunt@caltech.edu).
+If you run into any issues, contact us on discord or piazza.
 We will hold a "virtual office hours" session for technical setup questions.